llafuente/unity-platformer/readme.md

 # License

-License is MIT Copyright © 2015 Luis Lafuente Morales <llafuente@noboxout.com>
+License is MIT Copyright © 2016 Luis Lafuente Morales <llafuente@noboxout.com>

-Except part of two files that are MIT Copyright (c) 2015 Sebastian (https://github.com/SebLague)
+Except a few files that are shared with Sebastian (https://github.com/SebLague)